tainn03/tainn03/README.md

 # 💫About Me :
   I am a student, currently studying in [Can Tho University](https://www.ctu.edu.vn/) (CTU).
 From very early on in my life, I started to fall in love with technology 😍 This love has helped me develop a very good technological mindset, and given me the curiosity to learn more.
-I firmly believe that no amount of knowledge is enough knowledge. 🧠
+I firmly believe that no amount of knowledge is sufficient for development. 🧠

 ## 🌐Socials
 [![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?logo=Facebook&logoColor=white)](https://facebook.com/https://www.facebook.com/tai.nhat.927758)